 After everything was painted and dried(ish), Hubs and I raced to put all the hardware back on the cabinet doors and drawers and then all the doors and drawers back on the cabinet bases while the kiddos napped.
 We managed to just start hanging the doors back up when our little monsters woke up, so Daddy went and played with them while I finished hanging doors.
 By the way, hanging cabinet doors by oneself is not easy.
 Much cursing ensued.

 After the kids went to bed that night, Garry got started installing some under-cabinets LED lights we picked up at Lowe’s.
 Meanwhile, I started putting everything back in the cabinets on hanging stuff on the walls.
 I ended up purging a LOT of crap we never used or I no longer wanted or needed, so we ended up having a ton of space in our cabinets.

 Finally, this is how everything turned out:

-Not too shabby for a cheap kitchen makeover, eh?
-I am so pleased with how it all turned out.
+Not too shabby for a cheap DIY kitchen makeover, eh?
+It turned out so well!
 In all, it took us a good two weeks to get everything said and done.
 Granted, if you are kid-free or have a nanny or can send the kids off to Grandma’s for a few days, you may be able to get everything done in 4-ish days.
 But the point is, it can be done!